Open-Markets-Initiative/latency-lab/windows/README.md

-#Windows
+# Windows

-Windows build is simple...clone the project into visual studio, open Example.sln and build.
-Note that the example section of the latency lab has a package dependendency on boost
+Clone the project into Visual Studio, open Example.sln and build.
+Note: The example section of the latency lab has a package dependendency on boost